Embird Embroidery Software

 Converted outlines, satin mode

-If the Single Layer setting is switched off, the mesh fill is stitched with an even number of layers (2, 4, or more).
+If the Single Layer setting is disabled, the mesh fill is stitched with an even number of layers (typically 2, 4, or more).

 Back to Embird Tutorial Contents